-For those of you who still think of stunning architecture, jamon and sangria as Spain’s only attractions, we have a list of 566 more things to see in the country.
-They are all, of course, beaches.
-In fact, they have another remarkable thing in common and that is the prestigious Blue Flag Award, received only by the safest and most environmentally friendly beaches.
+But one integral part of Barcelona seems to be missing from our list.
+Why?
+Because it deserves its own proper introduction: what we have here is a list of the more delightful things to see in the country — Barcelona’s beaches.
+Apart from being like a literal cozy hug of soft sand and warm water, most of the beaches of Barcelona have another remarkable thing in common and that is the prestigious Blue Flag Award, received only by the safest and most environmentally friendly beaches.

-We’re excited to present our own list of vacation spots in Barcelona that will blow your mind.
-The photos were all taken in the morning, so be prepared to find a lot more people there in the afternoon.
+We’re excited to present our personally curated list of vacation spots in Barcelona that will blow your mind.
+One last thing before we dive in: the photos you see in the article were all taken in the morning, so be prepared to find a lot more people there in the afternoon.

 - Top-10 beaches in Barcelona